andrewmundy/wordpresskit/readme.md

 http://tinyurl.com/top3jazz
 ```

-# Thanks for reading through all of this!
+# Thanks a wrap folks!
-I know it’s a little long but I wanted a one stop resource reference for all your future posts.
+Here we have a one stop resource reference for all your future posts.

-Now that you have all the tools you need let’s get out there and get these followers to fall in love with us!
+Now that you have all the tools you need let’s get out there and get these followers to fall in love with us! ❤️